 The problem is two-fold.

 The second problem is that givers miss out on the pursuit of God.
 I alluded to this earlier by illustrating how simple tithing is.
 It’s just a simple 10%.
 There is no need to pray about how much, where, or who to donate to.
 Just sign your check and forget about it.
-For those who can easily afford their tithe, than their contributions are hardly beneficial to their spiritual well being.
+For those who can easily afford their tithe, then their contributions are hardly beneficial to their spiritual well-being.
 Their tithe is simply a gesture, rather than something more meaningful.
-As i stated before, God is seeking a complex relationship with us.
+As I stated before, God is seeking a complex relationship with us.
 This does not include worship that requires almost zero interaction.

 Tithing is for Gullible People

 Tithing is not an exclusive Christian doctrine.
 Many other religions practice tithing or some form of a minimum requirement for giving.
 In reality, I don’t need to be born again in order to tithe to my God.
 Many will give for their religion if they are forced to, or if they feel there are benefits for their giving.
 I’m sure you pay taxes, but does that mean your relationship with your government is the same as your relationship with your God?